ahmedosm0/Machine_Learning_Specialization/README.md

 # Machine Learning Specialization

-This is all you need to start machine learning
+This repository contains all you need to start your journey in machine learning.
+It includes structured chapters with optional labs for hands-on practice.

 ### Practice Optional Labs